Meniscal tears

 Surgery

-Your consultant may recommend surgery for your torn meniscus if the symptoms have not improved with physiotherapy.
+Your consultant may recommend surgery for your torn meniscus if the mechanical symptoms have not improved with physiotherapy.
 Surgery may involve resection of the torn fragment or repair of the tear.

 Meniscal repair is usually carried out through keyhole surgery (arthroscopy), using a small video camera and monitor and small surgical instruments.